War in Afghanistan (2001–2021): Tactical overview

-The War contained two main factions: the Coalition, which included the US and its allies (eventually supporting the Government of the Islamic Republic of Afghanistan); fighting against the Taliban, its allies, and its militias.
-Complicating the fight was Taliban splinter groups and other more radical religious groups such as al-Qaeda and later the Islamic State.
-These radical groups sometimes fought for the Taliban, sometimes fought for their own goals, and sometimes fought against both the Taliban and the Government.
+The war contained two main factions: the Coalition, which included the US and its allies (eventually supporting the government of the Islamic Republic of Afghanistan), fighting against the Taliban, its allies, and its militias.
+Complicating the fight were Taliban splinter groups and other, more radical religious groups such as al-Qaeda and later the Islamic State.
+These radical groups sometimes fought for the Taliban, sometimes fought for their own goals, and sometimes fought against both the Taliban and the government.

-Afghanistan is a rural country.
-In 2020, some 80% of its 33 million people lived in the countryside.
+Afghanistan is a rural country; in 2020, some 80% of its 33 million people lived in the countryside.
 This predisposes warfare to rural areas, and provides ample hiding spots for guerrilla fighters.
 The country also has harsh winters, which favors spring or summertime military offensives after winter lulls in fighting.
-99.7% of Afghanistan is Muslim, which affected the ideology of both the Taliban and the Afghan government.
-Islam has historically allowed Afghan leaders to overcome tribal differences and conflict, and provided a sense of unity, especially against foreigners and non-believers.
+Afghanistan is 99.7% Muslim, which affected the ideology of both the Taliban and the Afghan government.
+Islam has historically allowed Afghan leaders to overcome tribal differences and conflict, and provided a sense of unity, especially against foreigners and non-Muslims.
 Centuries of foreign invasion by non-Muslims cemented the religious nature of resisting outsiders and the Afghan identity.
 The impact of local religious leaders (mullahs) is important in Afghanistan, and they could influence the population as much as the government.
 Mullahs have traditionally been important in prescribing resistance to outsiders through calls for holy war or jihad.

 Afghanistan is a largely tribal society, and this significantly influences Afghan society and politics.
 Tribalism is largely a source of division, unlike Islam.
 Pashtuns are the largest ethnic group in Afghanistan, comprising between 38% and 50% of the population.
 Pashtunwali, the traditional way of life for the Pashtuns, guided most tribal decision making.
 Tribal unity was often weak as well due to Pashtunwali's method of dealing with feuds.
 Traditionally, Afghan leaders have depended on tribes to keep order in rural areas because without their cooperation the state was often ineffective and weak.
 Afghans were more loyal to their own community and tribe, not the state, which meant that tribes would align with either the Taliban or the Government as was most beneficial.

 The significant difference in power between high-tech Coalition militaries and the guerrilla Taliban led to asymmetric warfare.
 Owing to their roots in the anti-Soviet Mujahideen, the Taliban carried on the guerrilla tactics developed in the 1980s.
 The Mujihdeen operated in small cadres of 10 to 50 men, armed with a combination of outdated and (usually looted) modern weapons.
 The Taliban increasingly used guerrilla tactics such as suicide, car and roadside bombs (IEDs), and targeted assassinations.
 By 2009, IEDs had become the Taliban's weapon of choice.
 The Taliban also used insider attacks as the war drew on, by planting personnel in the Afghan military and police forces.